 Lye water is a solution of lye, a powerful base or alkali that was historically created from wood ashes and rainwater and was used to make Chinese noodles, as well as century eggs, pretzels and hominy, and to cure things like olives, among other foods, and was essentially lime or potassium hydroxide (KOH).

-These days baking soda or baking powder is used in the kitchen while industrially it was replaced by commercial lye (sodium hydroxide or NaOH), a chemical that can be highly caustic and toxic and should be handled with caution.
-Do not get these things confused: it can be dangerous.
+These days baking soda or baking powder is used in the home kitchen while industrially, lye water was replaced by commercial lye (sodium hydroxide or NaOH), a chemical that can be highly caustic and toxic and should be handled with caution.
+Do not get these things confused: it can be very dangerous.

 Where to Eat Cao Lau in Hoi An